COPtoLON/Knowledgebase/1. Quantitative Finance/Credit/README.md

 correlate residuals for bonds with stocks in an AR model

-DVA is used in XVA, credit risk haircut structural model isn't $Z_t = N- E_t (N-A_t)^+$ with $E_t(N-A_t)^+ = DVA$.
+DVA is used in XVA, credit risk haircut

+There my be correct approach based on counterparty company size structural model isn't $Z_t = N- E_t (N-A_t)^+$ with $E_t(N-A_t)^+ = DVA$.